halvtomat/KTH-KompEx/lab3/theory/answers.md

 1. Use DFS to find all reachable memory blocks and mark them.
     1. Mark the third block (pointed to by *c*).
     1. Mark the fourth block (pointed to by the third block).
-2. Iterate through the memory blocks and add the ones not marked (The first and second blocks) to the freelist.
+1. Iterate through the memory blocks and add the ones not marked (The first and second blocks) to the freelist.

+Adding a block to the freelist is simply making the freelist-pointer point to the block and then making that block point to the next free block etc. It is essentially just a linked list of unused memory blocks.

 ### 2c
 Same as above but this time no blocks are reachable which means no blocks are marked and all memory is freed.